ComplianceAsCode/content/docs/manual/developer/07_understanding_build_system.md

 directly, in general this takes the following outline of steps in rough order of occurrence:

- 1. Generate SCE content and metadata,
+ 1. Generate SCE content and metadata.
- 2. Generate a shorthand XML from various YAML files (like rules, variables, and profiles) -- this is a single document that resembles the structure of the XCCDF but isn't necessarily standards compliant,
+ 2. Resolve rules, profiles, groups, static checks and static remediations to the product-specific resolved form (also known as compiled form).
- 3. Generation of templated content (such as Bash, OVAL, and Ansible) from the metadata contained in the rule YAML files,
+ 3. Generate templated checks and remediations from the templates.
- 4. Transformation of the shorthand into unlinked and linked XCCDF documents,
+ 4. Collect all available remediations.
+ 5. Combine all available OVAL checks into a single unlinked OVAL document.
+ 6. Load resolved rules, profiles, groups, collected remediations and the unlinked OVAL document and generate XCCDF, OVAL and OCIL documents from this data.
+ 7. Generate CPE OVAL and CPE dictionary.
- 5. Combining the various OVAL, OCIL, and XCCDF documents into a single Datastream document,
+ 8. Combining the OVAL, OCIL, CPE and XCCDF documents into a single SCAP source data stream.
- 6. Generating any derived products (such as CentOS and Scientific Linux).
+ 9. Generate content for derived products (such as CentOS and Scientific Linux).
+ 10. Generate HTML tables, Bash scripts, Ansible Playbooks and other secondary artifacts.

 ### Python Build Scripts